-Sanitary and Phytosanitary Measures
+Sanitary and Phytosanitary (SPS) Measures

 While some progress has been made in the area of sanitary and phytosanitary measures, significant issues remain that restrict U.S. agricultural and food exports.
-For example, due to concerns about bovine spongiform encephalopathy (BSE), Brazil restricts U.S. exports of low-risk beef without scientific justification and contrary to international standards.
+For example, due to concerns about Bovine Spongiform Encephalopathy (BSE), Brazil restricts U.S. exports of low-risk beef without scientific justification and contrary to the World Animal Health Organization.
 Brazil continues to prohibit the import of poultry and poultry products from the entire United States.
 Brazil has indicated that these restrictions are based, in part, on an alleged lack of reciprocity.
-Brazil's ban on durum and white wheat from the states of Washington, Oregon, Idaho, California, Nevada, and Arizona due to phytosanitary concerns remains in place.
+Brazil's ban on durum and white wheat from the states of Washington, Oregon, Idaho, California, Nevada and Arizona due to phytosanitary concerns remains in place.
 While the United States understands that some of these SPS measures are being rewritten, the ban continues to adversely affect U.S. agricultural exports.